Borrowing - Limited during COVID

 |Course Reserve Material||Temporarily amalgamated into general collection during COVID||Unlimited|

-Students registered in the Fall semester can use the library take-out service provided all outstanding materials have been returned and have no fines of $10 or more.
+Students registered in the Summer semester can use the library take-out service provided all outstanding materials have been returned and have no fines of $10 or more.

 Search the library catalogue and submit as many requests as you would like, then follow the steps we've outlined to collect them at the selected campus library.
 When your items are ready to be picked up a confirmation will be sent to your Douglas College email.

 1. Visit the library with your college or government picture ID during library pickup hours.

 2. Ring the doorbell to notify library staff when you arrive at the library entrance

 3. Show your ID to library staff through the glass doors.